Amazon SEO: The COMPLETE Guide [INFOGRAPHIC]

 The idea behind tools like this is that they can tell you what people are searching for on Amazon when they want to buy your product.

-Amazon SEO PRO TIP:
+Amazon SEO Keyword Research PRO Tip:

 You can use Amazon itself for FREE to identify what people are looking for.